JohnH-WebDevelopment/Calyx/README.md

   A sample website template I created for a mock consulting company.
 </p>
 <p align="center">
-  What started as a simple college org website, balooned into a passion project to experiment with different web design ideas.
+  What started as a simple college org website, balooned into a passion project to experiment with web design ideas.
 </p>